alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/raspberrypi4.rst

 3) If an output pin, set the level to low or high.

-To validate the gpio24 pin value, connect the LED light with the positive line on pin# 18 (GPIO24) and the negative line on pin# 20 (Ground).
+To validate the GPIO24 pin value, connect the LED light with the positive line on pin #18 (GPIO24) and the negative line on pin #20 (Ground).

 .. code-block:: console

-   # echo 0 >/sys/class/gpio/gpio24/value  -> to set it low - LED Turn OFF
+   # echo 0 >/sys/class/gpio/gpio24/value  # to set it low - LED Turn OFF
-   # echo 1 >/sys/class/gpio/gpio24/value  -> to set it high - LED Turn ON
+   # echo 1 >/sys/class/gpio/gpio24/value  # to set it high - LED Turn ON

 4) If an input pin, read the pin's level (low or high).

 .. code-block:: console

-   # cat /sys/class/gpio/gpio24/value  -> 0 is low & 1 is high.
+   # cat /sys/class/gpio/gpio24/value  # 0 is low & 1 is high.

 5) When done, unexport the pin.